Greetings! We have a little introductory post to end this week off. Ready?

 There are different levels of poverty.
 Since Doubling Dollars is simulating a “food desert” and someone who might not have access to ovens or microwaves, I will try going a slightly different route by stimulating the working poor.
 A total of 42 million American workers earn under $12 an hour and often times they are also parents to young children.3

 I’m essentially simulating my parents when they were working at the back of that Chinese supermarket.
-Our difficulties didn’t reach the height of lacking microwaves – most apartments and government subsidized housing have the basics.
+Our difficulties didn’t reach the height of lacking microwaves – most apartments and government-subsidized housing have the basics.

 I’m simulating my immigrant parents as the overworked, underemployed, working poor family fallen on hard times.
 They have a roof over their head and are sometimes employed, although at low-wages with no sick leave, vacation time or health benefits.
 The law does not protect workers from being fired if they miss work because of illness.
 This leaves overworked and underemployed workers fearing simple colds, stomach bugs, leg sprains etc. Which brings me to…

 I’ve been sick with a cold / fever for the past 2 days and I started this challenge during the “honey, I think I’m coming down with something” phrase.
 It has made everything harder so I’m feeling the misery right now.
 It’s also a rainy, 40 degrees in Seattle and I have work for the next two days.
 We don’t have a car.
-SNAP benefits doesn’t cover medicine.
+SNAP benefits don’t cover medicine.
 Much realistic Lily…

 General Game Plan

 This is going to take some thought.
 One thing that is to my advantage is prior knowledge.
 Growing up poor has prepped me better than…say if Gwyneth Paltrow tried the SNAP challenge with her rabbit food.
 I told my husband despite his near million net worth, I should still remember how far rice porridge has taken me.
 I do not believe the budget of $30 or under will be an issue.
-The two bigger issues is seeing if I can try to eat healthy in the time that I need to cook it and it’s something I would want to eat.
+The two bigger issues are seeing if I can try to eat healthy in the time that I need to cook it and it’s something I would want to eat.
 I still want to enjoy my food a little…

-I will try my best to skip all carbs.
+I will try my best to skip all the carbs.
 I’ll bum a paleo diet.
 Meat’s easy to cook, filling and taste like delicious murder.
 The issue is meat is expensive.
 I will be more conscious of that.
 Carbs are cheap and plentiful but they would not be as effective in weight loss.
 Vegetables vary.
 Some common fruits (like apples) are too sugary so I’ll void those.
-Avocados and berries are a luxuries obviously.
+Avocados and berries are luxuries obviously.

 I only have salt and pepper.
 At least for now, it’s the first week.
 Setting up shop is difficult.
-I was thinking about making an extra trip because I forgot oil.
+I was thinking about making an extra trip because I forgot the oil.
 Ughhh!
 This really blows when you are actually sick.
 I’ll skip oil for this week.
 I’m splurging for olive oil next week though – health first, then price, then ease of preparation.